 In 1937, the federal government began purchasing the badly eroded land around Fall Creek Falls.
-The following year, the Works Project Administration and the Civilian Conservation Corps (CCC) began restoring the forest and constructing park facilities.
+The following year, the Works Progress Administration and the Civilian Conservation Corps (CCC) began restoring the forest and constructing park facilities.
 A few years later in 1944, the National Park Service transferred ownership of the park to the State of Tennessee.

 The park is home to a variety of activities suitable for visitors of all ages and abilities.
 Hikers can opt for short or long walks around the lake and to the base of Fall Creek Falls.
-There are two long distance overnight trails for adventure-seeking visitors while the day-use trails are designed to accommodate recreational and educational activities for all ages.
+There are two long-distance overnight trails for adventure-seeking visitors while the day-use trails are designed to accommodate recreational and educational activities for all ages.
 More than 56 miles of trails can be explored.

-The Nature Center at Fall Creek Falls offers hands-on environmental education through a variety of naturalist led programs.
-Additional programs include arts and crafts, movies, campfires, organized games and live musical entertainment.
+The Nature Center at Fall Creek Falls offers hands-on environmental education through a variety of naturalist-led programs.
+Additional programs include arts and crafts, movies, campfires, organized games, and live musical entertainment.
 In addition to individual and family environmental education, the park offers extensive programming geared to school groups.
-Since 1996, the Environmental Education Center has been educating and facilitating environmental education through the parks vast natural resources by offering a low cost, high quality overnight field trip for school groups.
+Since 1996, the Environmental Education Center has been educating and facilitating environmental education through the park's vast natural resources by offering a low-cost, high-quality overnight field trip for school groups.
 The park serves as an excellent outdoor classroom with programs designed to relate to your school's required curriculum.
 For more information visit Environmental Education Center or call the park office.

 The Fall Creek Falls Golf Course is another popular attraction.
 The beautiful and challenging 18-hole golf course is one of the best courses in Tennessee.
-The park pro shop provides golfing supplies, lessons, rental clubs and carts.
+The park pro shop provides golfing supplies, lessons, rental clubs, and carts.

-The Canopy Challenge Course at Fall Creek Falls includes over 75 wobbly bridges, rope swings, cargo nets, balance beams and zip lines of varying difficulty.
+The Canopy Challenge Course at Fall Creek Falls includes over 75 wobbly bridges, rope swings, cargo nets, balance beams, and zip lines of varying difficulty.
 Participants move through the aerial adventure course connected to a flexible lifeline system that uses smart-belay technology to ensure connectivity with overhead belay cables.
 More information is available here.

 Prepared food is available at The Village pool snack bar and FCF Golf Course Pro Shop.
 Groceries are sold at the camp store in The Village.
-Fall Creek Falls t-shirts, caps and other souvenirs are available at our two gift shops; one is located at the park office and one located at the camper check-in building.
+Fall Creek Falls t-shirts, caps, and other souvenirs are available at our two gift shops; one is located at the park office and one is located at the camper check-in building.

 Park Trail Maps

 Looking for a trail map?
 Click the link below to see a list of the maps available at this park.
 The page includes all the trail maps we have available, organized by park.
-We have free and paid options that provide you the details you need to have your next great adventure in Tennessee.
+We have free and paid options that provide you with the details you need to have your next great adventure in Tennessee.